Notifications

 • that Alberta’s government has the regulation-making authority needed to ensure the Police Review Commission operates effectively

-The Police Review Commission is expected to become operational in December 2025.
+The Police Review Commission became operational in December 2025.
 Alberta’s government and police services are continuing to work together to plan and carry out the handover of responsibility for complaints to the Police Review Commission.

 Next steps

-• Changes to the Emergency Management Act will come into force on royal assent, and related regulation amendments are planned for spring 2025.
+• The Emergency Management Act will come into force on royal assent, and related regulation amendments are planned for spring 2025.

-• Changes to the Scrap Metal Dealers and Recyclers Identification Act will come into force on proclamation, and subsequent changes to regulations are expected to be fully implemented by fall 2025.
+• The Scrap Metal Dealers and Recyclers Identification Act will come into force on proclamation, and subsequent changes to regulations are expected to be fully implemented by fall 2025.

-• Some changes to the Police Act will come into force on royal assent and others on proclamation.
+• The Police Act will have some changes come into force on royal assent and others on proclamation.
 Any new independent agency police service would be created through a new regulation in the future.

-• Changes to the Police Amendment Act, 2022 will come into force on proclamation.
+• The Police Amendment Act, 2022 will come into force on proclamation.
+Read more in the Police Amendment Act, 2022 fact sheet.

 News